cajuncoding/cajuncoding.github.io/_posts/2020-07-20-we-landed-on-the-moon-and-githug-pages-offers-free-hosting.md

 - Oh Snap!
 You can even use your own custom domain (Apex or Subdomain)???
 -- I'm already using the awesome DNS services from [**CloudFlare**](https://www.cloudflare.com) for enterprise performance and reliability!

 But, I don't want to repeat the same info. that the above sites provide...
-I will just say that the excellent instructions provided by [**BeautifulJekyll**](https://beautifuljekyll.com/) are all you need to get up and running!
+I will just say that the excellent [Getting Started instructions provided by **BeautifulJekyll**](https://beautifuljekyll.com/getstarted/) are all you need to get up and running!

 **And in the next article, I'll outline the practical learning from all this -- the extremely simplified steps for setting up the custom domain with CloudFlare & GitHub Pages!**